 1. When you need easy distribution

-When you need your app to reach more people in a shorter time period, PWAs are ideal, as they can be shared and run by nothing but a URL link, removing Native’s extra steps like finding your app from among the hundreds of similar ones and then have users press two extra buttons for sharing it with friends.
+When you need your app to reach more people in a shorter time period, PWAs are ideal, as they can be shared and run by nothing but a URL link, removing Native’s extra steps like finding your app from among hundreds of similar ones and then having users press two extra buttons for sharing it with friends.

 2. When App Development Budget is a Constraint

-When you do not have enough funds to invest in the whole suite of mobile app development process starting from ideation to coding to deployment and maintenance, go with PWAs.
-Progressive Web Apps comes with a much lower price tag both because of the low development hours and the technicality requirement.
+When you do not have enough funds to invest in the whole suite of mobile app development process starting from ideation to coding to deployment and maintenance, it is ideal to go with PWAs.
+Progressive app development comes with a much lower price tag because of the low development hours and technical requirements.

 3. When App Performance is more Important than App Development Cost

 4. When you are Unsure of Whether at All You Should go Mobile

-When you are only going mobile because your competitors are, or when you are unsure if at all your audience type would like to interact over mobile and you don’t want to make any major investment in a phase of unsurety, stick to PWAs.
+When you are only going mobile because your competitors are, or when you are unsure, if at all your audience would like to interact over mobile and you don’t want to make any major investment in a phase of uncertainty, stick to PWAs.

 5. When What you Seek is Credibility

 When you are looking to create an image of credibility and that of a brand that can be trusted, go with Native Apps.
-As the app store reviews and ratings will come in very handy in creating the image of being trustworthy.
+As the app store reviews and ratings come in very handy in creating the image of being a trustworthy brand.

 6. When your App Doesn’t Work in Isolation